I am delighted to welcome you to the website of the ACT - The American College of Thessaloniki.

 Together with the Board of Trustees, the students, faculty, staff and alumni of ACT, I take great pride in welcoming you to our academic community and I invite you to learn more about the ways and means through which you might become a part of this very special and vibrant academic community.

-I am very proud of our students, faculty, and staff and feel confident that you will understand why as you learn more about the American College of Thessaloniki, its programs, and its future.
+I am very proud of our students, faculty, and staff and feel confident that you will understand why as you learn more about the ACT, its programs, and its future.

 Panagiotis Vlachos, Ph.D